francois-rd/coma/docs/source/tutorials/core/command.rst

         ...

 Typically, a hook is a function with a specific signature (again, see the dedicated :doc:`hooks tutorial <../hooks/intro>` for details).
-However, there are three additional (non-function) sentinel objects that have special meaning as hook values.
+However, there are three additional (non-function) sentinel objects that have special meaning as command hook values.

 Any hook in ``@command`` that is not explicitly redefined defaults to the :data:`~coma.hooks.base.SHARED` sentinel.
 The goal of ``SHARED`` is to indicate that